Where I Stand and What I’ll Do

 We must take swift and decisive action to reverse the effects of climate change and reduce our pollutant footprint.
 To achieve ambitious renewable energy goals, we need dedicated leaders that prioritize sustainability and are ready to work with the business community on pragmatic solutions.

-• Action Item: Sponsor legislation setting timeline for 100% renewable energy, including investments in solar and wind power
+• Action Item: Sponsor legislation setting timeline for 100% renewable energy, including investments in solar and wind power and 3% RPS increase

 • Action Item: Sponsor legislation reducing greenhouse gas emissions and instituting new pollutant taxes